pitchoilcan/Digidrumduino/README.md

 # Digidrumduino
-A midi Steelpan (Steeldrum) controller/Synth, built using an Arduino micro-processor.
+A midi Steelpan (Steeldrum) Synth, built using the Arduino microcontroller.
 By Caesar Passee
 (pitchoican at gmail dot com)
 2016